 Me with my friend, Yoli!

 This was another shop.
 When the lady wasn’t ringing up sales she was cranking out silk flowers and stitching them to scarves.
+I’m sorry I don’t have the store name.
+You can literally walk down any street and find shop after shop of goodness!

 Paper crane mobile art installation.